patrickbucher/learning-rust/diary.md

 decided to work through that book first, i.e. in May.

 In the evening, I finished the rustlings, some of which were rather mediocre and annoying.
 But at least I got a good glimpse into various topics.
+I also started reading _Rust Servers, Services, and Apps_, which I'll refer to as _the RSSA book_ from now on.

 # Day 33 (2024-04-26)